 GameOpSys - Gamification for optimizing the energy consumption of buildings and higher-level systems

-The central goal of the project GameOpSys is the development of a mobile application which generates usable data and information for the user's own cost and energy optimization (electricity and heat) by participation via gamification.
-The combination of this data with Smart Home applications and the Internet of Things enables the overall goal of cross-sectoral energy optimization and improved planning of buildings, neighborhoods and higher-level energy systems.
+The central goal of the project GameOpSys is the development of a mobile application, which generates usable data and information for energy and cost optimization (electricity and heat) by participation of the user via gamification.
+The combination of these data with Smart-Home applications and Internet of Things can enable the cross-sectoral energy optimization and improved planning of buildings, districts and higher-level energy systems in the future.

 Project or cooperation partners

 - TU Graz / Institute of Software Technology